f5devcentral/terraform-xc-azure-cloud-credentials/README.md

 This Terraform module provisions Azure Cloud Credentials in F5 Distributed Cloud (XC).
 It creates an Azure Service Principal, Application, Role Definition with required permissions, along with a Cloud Credentials object in XC Cloud.

+> **Note**: This module is developed and maintained by the [F5 DevCentral](https://github.com/f5devcentral) community.
+You can use this module as an example for your own development projects.

 ## Requirements

 | Name                                                                                                                 | Version   |